fusilero/balistica/CONTRIBUTING.md

  2. No trailing spaces
  3. Always use UNIX line endings

-A good place to start if that isn't enough for you is to just use the coding style from [FreeBSD](http://www.freebsd.org/cgi/man.cgi?query=style&sektion=9).

 SAMPLE **if .. then** statement
 ``` Vala
 if (test == 1) {